tum-gis/3dcitykg/README.md

 # Input dataset to map onto graphs, can have multiple files/directories
 # If a path is a directory, ALL files in that folder shall be imported as one
+# The first path will be mapped to partition index 0
+# The second to partition index 1, and so on
 mapper.dataset.paths = [
   "input/citygml/fzk_haus_lod2_v2.gml"
 ]